 What is the ARC Linkage Projects Grant?

-To facilitate successful collaboration between higher education institutions and other parts of the innovation system, there will be three assessment rounds for Linkage Projects for funding applied for in 2020, and funding outcomes will be recommended to the Minister within six months of the application closing date for each round.
-Please refer to the Important Dates document for detailed information about the assessment round dates.
+To facilitate successful collaboration between higher education institutions and other parts of the innovation system, there are two assessment rounds for Linkage Projects for funding applied for in 2022, and funding outcomes are recommended to the Minister within six months of the application closing date for each round.

 The ARC Linkage Projects Grant objectives are to: